How to Make Hot Pink Corn Tortillas

-Not much can compare to a handmade corn tortilla and I have created these vibrant pink tortillas especially for Valentine’s Day.
-Naturally dyed with organic beets, they’re both beautiful and tasty enough to enjoy year-round.
+Not much can compare to a handmade corn tortilla and I have created these vibrant pink tortillas using organic beets, water, salt and heirloom masa harina – that’s it!
+They’re also naturally gluten-free and very kid-friendly.
+The kids and I love making these for special occasions and on Valentine’s Day.
+They’re beautiful and tasty enough to enjoy year-round.

 INGREDIENTS